Nour4git/E-Commerce-Femme/README.md

 # E-Commerce-Femme

-An Angular 18 project crafted with love, creativity, and a dash of Nour's vibes.
+A small Angular 18 project crafted with love, creativity, and a dash of Nour's vibes.
 This project highlights the power and flexibility of Angular 18, designed with clean architecture, modern features, and interactive elements to deliver a seamless user experience.🤩

 ---